 It was a Twitter conversation – about the lack of mosquitoes in Cattail Marsh – between @Beaumartian/Stephanie Molina, now a friend of mine at the excellent local tourism bureau, and a couple of the forward-thinking people who are pushing for positive change in Beaumont.

-By reading back through their tweets and blog posts, I found all sorts of places to eat and visit, but I also liked their attitude, especially this terrific post by former Austinite Christina who is tired of the way Beaumont residents run themselves down.
-She says “it’s time for Beaumont to start loving itself” – In Defense of Beaumont.
+By reading back through their tweets and blog posts, I found all sorts of places to eat and visit, but I also liked their attitude, especially a terrific post by former Austinite Christina who is tired of the way Beaumont residents run themselves down.
+She says “it’s time for Beaumont to start loving itself.”

 Guess you should count me as one of the new #Beaulievers – the ones who believe that Beaumont locals have to start knowing about and appreciating their own offerings before they can show off the town for visitors.